 Here you can keep up to date with my books, my short stories, my appearances, and new developments in my life and career (if there aren't any, I'll make some up, just to keep things interesting).

-I have (finally!) turned in the long-overdue manuscript of the third "Haunted Scranton" novel, Known Devil.
+The Return of Sergeant Stan.
+Known Devil, the third novel in my "Haunted Scranton" series, was published on February 28th.
 This time out, things are looking pretty bad in my "alternative" Scranton: for the first time, a street drug has proven addictive to supernaturals, with a resulting crime wave as the creatures of the night struggle to get drug money.
 The first Stan and Karl learn about this is when a couple of elves stick up Jerry's Diner while they are inside on their coffee break.
-Further, the local Mafia "family" is under attack from a group of interlopers who seek to take over, resulting in gun battles and car bombs in the city streets.
+Further, the local vampire Mafia "family" is under attack from a group of interlopers who seek to take over, resulting in gun battles and car bombs in the city streets.
 And then there's the Patriot Party, a group of proto-fascists who seek to gain control of this city government in the forthcoming election.
 Stan Markowski has his hands fulland he doesn't even know who the real enemy is yet.

 Two Novellas Are Better than One